JohannesWittmann9/bert_tweet_emotion_classification/README.md

 # bert_tweet_emotion_classification
-Classification of tweets by emotion with a BERT-based model
+Classification of tweets about the Ukrainian war by emotion with a BERT-based model